ytchitaev/databricks_chatbot/README.md

 # Databricks Chatbot

-A proof of concept conversational AI chatbot built with Streamlit and LangChain, powered by Databricks for vector search, embeddings, and LLM inference.
+A proof of concept conversational AI chatbot built with Databricks, Streamlit and LangChain, powered by Databricks for vector search, embeddings, and LLM inference.
 This app lets you ingest PDF documents, build a vector store, and query them interactively with chat history awareness.
 Perfect for document Q&A, research, or knowledge extraction. 🚀

 ## Overview